peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 ~~~

 The member `status_assertion_responses` MUST be an array of strings,
-where each of them represent a Status Assertion Response object and the following requirements are met:
+where each of them represent a Status Assertion Response object or a Status Assertion Error object.
+For each entry in the `status_assertion_responses` array, the following requirements are met:
 - Each element in the array MUST match the corresponding element in the request array at the same index to which it is related.
 - Each element MUST contain the error or the status of the assertion using the `typ` member.
-set to "status-assertion-error+{jwt,cwt}" or "status-assertion+{jwt,cwt}"
+set to "status-assertion-error+{jwt,cwt}" or "status-assertion+{jwt,cwt}", depending by the object type.
 - The corresponding entry in the response MUST be of the same type as requested.
 For example,
 if the entry in the request is "jwt",
 then the entry at the same position in the response must also be "jwt".